grayrattus/phone-shell/README.md

 - calendar generated with `r !cal`
 - history of all old entries

-# How to use `dnvim`
+# How to use `dvim`

 First you need to install it in Termux on Linux machine by `sh install.sh`.
 Most of scripts are written in `zsh` as this was the easiest way to add emoji support in Termux.

-Next you can use command `dnvim` to open vim with configuration that allows you to add diary entries.
+Next you can use command `dvim` to open vim with configuration that allows you to add diary entries.

 There are 2 commands that are most important

 `:Diary` - allows you to finish entry with diary emoji and current date.
-You can add your own by editing `dnvim.vim`.
+You can add your own by editing `dvim.vim`.
 Use it like `Diary cook 2` or `Diary program 1` where last number is the emoji.
 `:Done` - simple mood tracker.
 Use it like `Done 1` or `Done 2`.
 This will add emoji with current date.
-You can edit emoji and behavior in `dnvim.vim`
+You can edit emoji and behavior in `dvim.vim`

 # Other interesting stuff